Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ```

 The interaction term is denoted by 'extrav:texp' under 'Fixed effects' and is estimated at -0.0247.

 As explained in the book and shown in the results, both the intercept and the slope of the coefficient of extraversion on popularity is influenced by teacher experience.
-A male student (SEX = 0) with a extraversion score of 0 in a class with a teacher with 0 years of experience has an expected popularity of -1.206 (these values are of course impossible,  centering is a good strategy to prevent these impossible results).
-A similar (male) student will improve its popularity with 0.803 points for every point more extraversion.
-When teacher experience increases, the intercept also increases with 0.226 for every year of experience.
-So the same male student with no extraversion in a class with a teacher with 15 years of experience has an expected popularity score of  -1.206 + (15 x .226) = 2.184.
+A male student (SEX = 0) with a extraversion score of 0 in a class with a teacher with 0 years of experience has an expected popularity of -1.21317 (these values are of course impossible,  centering is a good strategy to prevent these impossible results).
+A similar (male) student will improve its popularity with 0.80393 points for every point more extraversion.
+When teacher experience increases, the intercept also increases with 0.22635 for every year of experience.
+So the same male student with no extraversion in a class with a teacher with 15 years of experience has an expected popularity score of  $-1.21317 + (15 \cdot 0.22635) = 2.182$.
 The teacher experience also lessens the effect of extraversion on popularity.
-For a teacher with 15 years of experience, the regression coefficient of extraversion on popularity is only 0.803-(15x0.0247)=0.433 (compared to 0.803 in a class with a teacher with 0 years of experience).
+For a teacher with 15 years of experience, the regression coefficient of extraversion on popularity is only $0.804- (15 \cdot  0.0247)=0.4334$ (compared to 0.804 in a class with a teacher with 0 years of experience).

 &nbsp;